ESR14 - Kooshan Hashemifard

 About the project

 Most works conceal people’s visual privacy by using blurring or pixelating effects to modify an image.
 In a privacy-by-context approach, a level-based visualisation scheme to protect privacy is proposed.
 Each level establishes the way in which the video images are modified and displayed and, therefore, the provided protection degree.
 In this scheme, the appropriate level is dynamically selected according to the context, therefore modifying a non-protected image before it is displayed.
-The context has to provide enough information in order to empower people to adapt privacy to their preferences, in such a way that they can decide by whom, how and when they can be watched.
-The context is modelled by different variables: (i) the observer; (ii) the identity of the person (to retrieve the privacy profile); (iii) the closeness between the person and observer (e.g., relative, doctor or acquaintance); (iv) appearance (dressed?); (v) location (e.g., kitchen); and (vi) ongoing activity or detected event (e.g., cooking, watching TV, fall).
+The context has to provide enough information in order to empower monitored people to adapt privacy to their preferences, in such a way that they can decide by whom, how and when they can be watched.
+The context is modelled by different variables: (i) the identity of the observer; (ii) the identity of the person (to retrieve the privacy profile); (iii) the closeness between the person and observer (e.g., relative, doctor or acquaintance); (iv) appearance (dressed?); (v) location (e.g., kitchen); and (vi) ongoing activity or detected event (e.g., cooking, watching TV, fall).
 Therefore, an accurate recognition of the context is paramount to provide the appropriate privacy level.
-This project will investigate techniques to recognise accurately these variables and it will validate them under different use case scenarios.
+This project has investigated techniques to recognise accurately these variables and it has validated them under different use case scenarios.

 Start date: April 2021